ALBERT AWANUI HAMON™

 Created 4 beautiful tamariki - Huia, Francis, Azalia and Jason.

-Awanui has travelled throughout his home country of Aotearoa (NZ) through Australia, Asia and South America including the Amazon.
+Albert Awanui Hamon™ has travelled throughout his home country of Aotearoa (NZ) through Australia, Asia and South America including the Amazon.
 While travelling to the United States of America he visited 11 states from Los Angeles to Miami, Bahamas, Mexico and Hawaii.
-Awanui has a lifelong love for love surfing, sailing and rugby.
+He has a lifelong love for love surfing, sailing and rugby.

 After managing the gallery in Thames, his family moved to Timaru and worked as Art/ Bone carving and Ceramic Tutor for Aoraki Youth Trust where he helped re-design and set up Motueka and Timaru Museum Natural History, Māori and Early European settlement sections.

-The NZ Government commissioned Awanui to design and complete a large multi-disciplinary piece titled “Aoraki Family” for the new Social Welfare Dept building in Timaru, a mix of wood, shell and paint methods.
+The NZ Government commissioned him to design and complete a large multi-disciplinary piece titled “Aoraki Family” for the new Social Welfare Dept building in Timaru, a mix of wood, shell and paint methods.

 He was elected to Represent Kai Tahu (South Island Māori Tribe) and Royal Forest and Bird Society to make recommendations to Government to create Marine Parks and worked with Timaru Council to establish a Marae and help with planning stages.
 Heading back to the North Island, he settled back in Hauraki (Thames) close to his parents and tutored bone carving at Thames High School.
 He also tutored at Matai Whitu Marae at Kopu in Art design and bone carving.